-The Mexican flag proudly waves over Mexican squares throughout the country.
-But do you know what the red, white and green symbolize?
+The Mexican flag proudly and prominently waves over Mexican buildings and squares throughout the country.
+But do you know what the red, white, and green symbolize?
 What about the image in the center?
 Read on to find out why the flag of Mexico looks as it does today and how it developed over time.

 The first flag of Mexico, which was initially adopted by the father of Mexican Independence, Miguel Hidalgo, was a standard with an image of Our Lady of Guadalupe, who is the country's patroness still today.
 The nation's first president, Guadalupe Victoria (originally named José Miguel Ramón Adaucto Fernández y Félix but changed his name to represent the victory over the Spaniards in gaining Mexican independence), carried this flag into battle and changed his name accordingly after the assault in Oaxaca of 1812.
 The colors were adopted by the Army of the Three Guarantees during the War of Independence, which aimed to defend Mexican religion, independence, and unity.

-The Mexican Coat of Arms is taken from an Aztec legend which recounts the way in which the Aztecs came to choose the site where they built their capital city of Tenochtitlan (where Mexico City stands today).
+The Mexican coat of arms is an image that represents the legend which recounts the way in which the Aztecs came to choose the site where they built their capital city of Tenochtitlan (where Mexico City stands today).
 The Aztecs, also known as the Mexica ("meh-shee-ka"), were a nomadic tribe traveling from the north of the country.
-Their leader Tenoch was informed in a dream by the god of war, Huitzilopochtli, that they were to settle in the place where they would find an eagle on a prickly pear cactus holding a serpent.
-The place where they saw this sight was quite inhospitable - a swampy area in the center of three lakes, but this is where they settled and built the great city of Tenochtitlan.
+Their leader, whose name was Tenoch, was informed in a dream by the god of war, Huitzilopochtli, that they were to settle in the place where they would find an eagle on a prickly pear cactus eating a serpent.
+The place where they saw this sight was quite inhospitable—a swampy area in the center of three lakes, but this is where they settled and built the great city of Tenochtitlan.

 When the Mexican flag is displayed, Mexicans stand at attention with their right arm placed in a salute over their chests with the hand flat and palm facing downward.
-In schools, Mexican children are taught to recite the oath to the flag (Juramiento a la Bandera) which is the following:
+In schools, Mexican children are taught to recite the oath to the flag (Juramento a la Bandera):

 ¡Bandera de México!